neaGaze/TheMomentumJournal/README.md

 Goal tracking + journaling app with AI-powered insights using Claude.

+## Features
+- The app lets you set the goals on a yearly basis, monthly basis and weekly basis.
+- It should facilitate tracking of these goals by journaling.
+It can detect the sentiment of the journal and say whether you met the goals for the timeline or not.
+- There should be a dashboard where it shows how you're making progress in your goals.
+It should show the statistics based on the timeline you choose (weekly, monthly, yearly).
+- There should be voice to text translation for both goal setting and journaling

 ## Tech Stack

 - **Frontend:** Next.js 14 (App Router) + TypeScript + Tailwind CSS